New type of smokeless cigarette IQOS

 New!
 Phillip Morris has released a new type of smokeless cigarette “IQOS”.

 IQOS is a tobacco heating system with three main components – Tobacco stick (called HEETS or HeatSticks), an IQOS holder, and a charger.

-To use IQOS, a consumer inserts the tobacco Stick into the IQOS holder.
+To use IQOS 3 multi, a consumer inserts the tobacco Stick into the IQOS holder.
 The IQOS holder contains the electronically controlled heater that heats the tobacco stick.